esluyter/ESTimeline/README.md

   - to avoid this I have extremely pixelated the envelope drawing when zoomed in.
 Still looking for a good solution for this.

 ## Installing
 Download or clone this repository into your SuperCollider Extensions directory.
-To see where this is, evaluate:
+To see where this is, go to `File > Open user support directory` and find the `Extensions` directory, or evaluate:
 ```
 Platform.userExtensionDir
 ```